Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: General Case

 Analyzing \eqref{partition:1}, \eqref{partition:2F}, \eqref{partition:3F} and \eqref{partition:4F} we see that the underlying lattice gas is a facilitated asymmetric simple exclusion process FTASEP(2) where a particle can hop only when it is pushed from the left by two adjacent particles.

-Generally $r-$strict growing partitions are mapped onto the FTASEP($r$), an exclusion process in which the push by $r$ adjacent particles from the left is required for the hop to the neighboring empty site on the right.
-Remarkably, the current is known (see \cite{SW98,KS99,AS00,LC03,SZL03,BM09,Alan10} and references therein) for all such processes:
+Generally growing $r-$partitions are mapped onto the FTASEP($r$), an exclusion process in which the push by $r$ adjacent particles from the left is required for the hop to the neighboring empty site on the right.
+Remarkably, the current is known for all such processes \cite{find:RP}:

-The following analysis is a straightforward (although a bit lengthy) extension of the approach described before, so we merely present final results.
-The non-trivial part of the density
+Thus, we ought to solve the continuity equation \eqref{continuity} with current given by \eqref{current:r} subject to the initial condition \eqref{IC:step}.
+The non-trivial part of the corresponding rarefaction wave has again the scaling form \eqref{scal-ansatz}.
+Solving the ordinary differential equation for $N(Z)$ we determine the non-trivial part of the density